quarrel/dotlottie-web-standalone/README.md

 # dotlottie-web-standalone

-A self-contained, CSP-safe JavaScript bundle of [`@lottiefiles/dotlottie-web`](https://github.com/LottieFiles/dotlottie-web) with the WASM file inlined.
+A self-contained JavaScript bundle of [`@lottiefiles/dotlottie-web`](https://github.com/LottieFiles/dotlottie-web) with the WASM file inlined.

 Perfect for:
 - 🧩 **Userscripts** (Tampermonkey, Violentmonkey)